tqre/archlinux-docker-vnc/host_template/README.md

   - API call to change boot disk from cdrom to HD
   - API call to detach installation ISO
   - API call to make a custom template from the created server
-  - API call to delete the initial machine
   - API call to make one clone from the template
+  - API call to delete the original templatized VM

 ## Additional files: